-Vienna shooting believed to be 'terror attack' involving several suspects, interior minister says
+One person dead, several injured in Vienna 'terror attack'

-Vienna, Austria (CNN)Police in Vienna are responding to a suspected "terror attack" involving multiple suspects, Austria's Interior Minister Karl Nehammer said.
+Vienna, Austria (CNN)At least one person has been killed and several injured in a suspected "terror attack" involving multiple attackers in central Vienna, say Austrian police.

+One of the suspected attackers was also shot and killed, police added.

-The situation is still ongoing and members of the public are being urged to stay indoors as police try to find the attackers, Nehammer added.
+Austria's Interior Minister Karl Nehammer has described the incident as a "terror attack," and urged members of the public to stay indoors, as police try to find the attackers.

-Gunfire erupted in the Austrian capital on Monday night, and police say several people have been injured in the city center amid exchanges of fire.
+Gunfire erupted in the Austrian capital on Monday night, just hours before the start of a nationwide lockdown to combat a resurgence of Covid-19.

+In a statement, police said there were several suspects "armed with rifles" and six different shooting locations.
+Multiple people have been injured in the city center.

 "All possible forces" are responding to the incident, according to police, who are urging people to avoid the area and not to share photos or videos on social media.